-During the year, the Group raised \$438,826 cash and \$243,821 in debt converted to equity through capital raisings generating total proceeds of \$682,647.
-The Group has incurred a net loss before tax of \$1,131,610 (including non-cash items of depreciation and impairment totalling \$189,164) and total net operating cash outflows of \$691,951 for the year ended 30 June 2019.
-As of that date the Group's liabilities exceeded its assets by \$879,489.
+During the year, the Group raised \$544,480 cash from net borrowings and convertible notes.
+The Group has incurred a net loss before tax of \$1,425,000 (including the non-cash item of depreciation of \$102,651) and total net operating cash outflows of \$529,588 for the year ended 30 June 2020.
+As of that date the Group's liabilities exceeded its assets by \$2,319,745.
+It is noted that subsequent to year-end the \$250,000 Redeemable Convertible Note was converted to equity at \$0.018 per share.

-Current liabilities at balance sheet date include Directors' and Directors' related balances amounting to \$476,752.
-The Directors have confirmed that the repayment of any outstanding amounts in cash will not be called upon while the Group continues to suffer operating losses and does not generate sufficient cash.
-The remaining current liability balance amounting to \$3,209,128 represents trade creditors, interest bearing loans and payroll liabilities, the majority of which at balance sheet date were not within their normal credit terms.
+Current liabilities at balance sheet date include Directors and Director's related balances amounting to \$815,817.
+The Directors have confirmed that the repayment of any outstanding amounts in cash will not be called upon while the Group continues to suffer operating losses and does not generate sufficient cash, and it is intended that these liabilities will be converted to equity in a proposed entitlement offer.
+The remaining current liability balance amounting to \$3,484,275 represents trade creditors, interest bearing loans and payroll liabilities, the majority of which at balance sheet date were not within their normal credit terms.

-During the year, the Group did not meet its planned production targets at Edie Creek mine of 3 ounces per day for the reasons outlined in the Quarterly Activities Reports and Review of Operations.
+During the year, the Group did not meet its planned production targets at Edie Creek mine of 1-2 ounces per day for the reasons outlined in the Quarterly Activities Reports and Review of Operations.